angular-experts-io/modern-angular-workshop/exercise-component/README.md

 ## TODO 2 - Product list

 Let's display a list of products in the `product-list.component.html` template.
-The exercise comes with a mocked data set of products stored in the `products.mock.ts` file and an `Product` interface stored in the `product.model.ts` file, in practice we would create the model file to describe data we're receiving from the backend API endpoint.
+The exercise comes with a mocked data set of products stored in the `product.mock.ts` file and an `Product` interface stored in the `product.model.ts` file, in practice we would create the model file to describe data we're receiving from the backend API endpoint.

 1. Let's create a couple of signals in the `product-list.component.ts` file to store an array of products `Product[]` (or `undefined`), loading state `boolean` and error state `string` (or `undefined`).
-2. Let's set the value of `products` signal to the mocked data set from the `products.mock.ts` file.
+2. Let's set the value of `products` signal to the mocked data set from the `product.mock.ts` file.
 3. In the `product-list.component.html` file, let's display the list of products (render their name in a `<p>` tag) with the help of `@for` control flow statement.
 4. We should be able to see a list of product names in the running app (`npm start`)